Deviation inequalities and CLT for random walks on acylindrically hyperbolic groups: Preliminaries

 \section{Preliminaries}

 A discrete path is an ordered sequence of points $\alpha=(w_i)_{k_1\leq i\leq k_2}$ in a metric space $Y$.
 Its length $l_Y(\alpha)$ is defined as $\sum d(w_i,w_{i+1})$.
-The notions of Lipschitz and quasi-geodesic discrete paths are defined regarding a discrete path as a map from an interval in $\Z$ to $Y$.
+The notions of Lipschitz and quasi-geodesic discrete paths are defined regarding a discrete path as a map from an interval in $\Z$ to $Y$ (notice that a discrete path is $L$-Lipschitz if the ``jumps'' have size at most $L$).
 We will often omit the adjective discrete.